simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 layout: layouts/post.njk
 ---

-This article still a work in progress (WIP)

 **Sleep.
 Eat clean.
 Exercise.** If I had to put an order to their importance that would be it, despite exercise being my favorite.

 Disclaimer:
 I'm not a medical professional, dietician, or certified personal trainer.
 So none of this is medical advice.
 I'm just a guy who reads a lot, is constantly trying to improve myself and my life, and wants to leave a record of those learnings for his kids.

-Todo:

-1. What why how for the intro - maybe
-2. Get into why staying healthy is important.
-It's not only to avoid illness or living a long life.
-It's living with less pain and aggravation.
-Make you liqve slightly harder to avoid the truly difficult aspects of chronic illness
-3. Talk about habit in all 3 places or mention it at the end or beginning?

 ## Summary: